hyperfastingleton/hyperfastingleton.github.io/source/faq/index.md

 A single B4RN connection would easily allow a family to watch iPlayer on all their own devices, simultaneously, in full HD.
 For business and creative use, the reliability, upload and low latency is a different world to ADSL broadband.

+## {% fa hashtag %} How will this affect how Ingleton looks?

+Please see our [Conservation Policy](/conservation/) for a full explanation on how our work will affect the built and natural environment of the village and the surrounding area.

 For more Frequently Asked Questions, please see those on [the B4RN website](https://b4rn.org.uk/faqs/).